HumanLearning2021/HumanLearningApp/summaries/sprint8.md

 ## Vial, Nicolas
 This week, I worked on improving the dataset management interface to make it more logical and simple to use.
 I also added the possibility to put a new representative picture with the help of Jonas.
 Everything went very well for these tasks.
 There are still one or two graphical details that can be improved but I didn't have time to refine them.
 I also added a default picture in cases where no representative picture was selected before.

 ## Overall Team: Lessons Learned
+Time management/estimation is _still_ a bit of an issue, but it is improving steadily.